hojinlee-98/GOREA/README.md

 ## Run GOREA
-Using the following code, GOREA analysis is conducted.
+The following code is used to perform GOREA analysis.

 ```R